AnalyticsAutomated/analytics_automated/docs/advanced.rst

 Programmatic Admin
 ^^^^^^^^^^^^^^^^^^

-As A_A is a regualr Django application it is possible to configure tasks, jobs, backends, queues programmatically
+As A_A is a regular Django application it is possible to configure tasks, jobs, backends, queues programmatically

 We provide examples of this in the example_scripts/ directory, populate_analytics_automated.py gives and example of performing this. models.py explains the database schema and the the fields that users can set.